InfinityVM/InfinityVM/book/src/integration/writing-program.md

   // ..
 }
 ```
+Since we are writing in Rust, we're able to easily use the `root()` function in Rust.

-Finally, we serialize the output and write it to the host
+Finally, we serialize the output and write it:

 ```rust,ignore
 type NumberWithSquareRoot = sol! {